 Breast implants will prevent my breast shape from changing over time – MYTH

 Breast implants are designed to retain their original size and shape over a long period of time.
 The exception to this is if capsular contracture develops.
-The breast tissue itself continues to change over time due to the natural ageing process, weight loss or pregnancy and breastfeeding.
-The breasts naturally tend to migrate downwards with time leading to breast sagging.
+The breast tissue itself continues to change over time due to the natural ageing process, weight loss, pregnancy and breastfeeding.
+The breasts naturally tend to migrate downwards with time, leading to breast sagging.
 Sagging breasts can affect both breasts with implants as well as natural breasts.
 The risk of breast sagging is increased if you choose excessively large breast implants.
 This is why choosing an appropriate breast implant size that is not too big for your body frame is important.

 Benefits of breast augmentation surgery

 Breast augmentation is designed to enhance the size and fullness of the breasts and can be performed using either breast implants or fat transfer.
-As well as the size of the breasts, the shape and contour of the breast can be improved.
+As well as the size of the breasts, the shape and contour of the breasts can be improved.
 There are several areas which patients should be aware of before undergoing breast augmentation surgery.
 All patients must be in a good state of physical and mental health.
 Smokers should be encouraged to stop smoking for four weeks before and after surgery to minimise the risk of complications.
 At the consultation, we would recommend asking as many questions as you need to gain a full understanding of what the procedure involves.
 This will help you to achieve the very best possible results.
 There are many benefits to having breast augmentation in London.
 The procedure can significantly enhance the appearance of the breasts.
 Common benefits which women experience after breast implant surgery include: